shijianjian/Fundus_Grading_DL_APP/app/README.md

 This is an product-ready application for grading fundus photos using Angular and Flask.
 Deep learning models were trained with MobileNet and DenseNet in Keras and compressed with Tensorflow Lite.

-The application aims for a desktop use or data server use to avoid cloud computation cost.
+The application aims for a desktop use or a data server use to avoid cloud computation cost.
 It therefore heavily used the file system by the Flask backend.
 For using uploaded images, it will be stored under <b>localStorage</b> with a client-side image compressing, errors may occur if you exceeds the quota, which is diversed from browser to browser.
 For using backend CSVs, it will send the full-sized images without any preprocessing.

 Sample Images can be found from [EyePACS dataset](https://www.kaggle.com/c/diabetic-retinopathy-detection).